b2ihealthcare/snow-owl/docs/sct_extensions/scenarios/single-extension.md

 * If you are starting from scratch, it is always recommended to select the latest International Release as the starting point of your Extension.
 * If you have an existing Extension then you probably already know the International Release version your Extension depends on.

 When you have identified the version you need to depend on then you need to import that version (or a later release packages that also includes that version in its FULL RF2 package) first into Snow Owl.
 Make sure that the `createVersion` feature of the RF2 import process is enabled, so it will automatically create the versions for each imported RF2 `effectiveTime` value.
-If you are depending on another Extension, then you need to create multiple

 After you have successfully imported all dependencies into Snow Owl, the next step is to create a Code System that represents your SNOMED CT Extension (see [Core API](../../api/admin/index.md)).
 When creating the Code System, besides specifying the namespace and optional modules and languages, you need to enter a Code System `shortName`, which will serve as the unique identifier of your Extension and select the `extensionOf` value, which represents the dependency of the Code System.